38 Street Racing Cars: Superior Guide to Street Machines

 The Global Street Fighters: International Underground Legends

-- Germany: Opel Manta B (old RWD drift legend)
+35. Opel Manta B (old RWD drift legend) – German Retro Drifter

-- Brazil: Volkswagen Gol GTI (hot hatch madness)
+36. Volkswagen Gol GTI (hot hatch madness) – Brazilian Fiesta ST Rival

-- Middle East: Nissan Patrol Nismo (V8 desert racer)
+38. Nissan Patrol Nismo (V8 desert racer) – Middle Eastern Sandstorm

 Street Racing Car Modifications 101